intersystems-community/vscode-objectscript/docs/Installation.md

 ![Search in Marketplace.](../assets/images/marketplace.png "search in marketplace")

-For the ObjectScript and Server Manager extensions, click the **install** button.
+For the Language Server, ObjectScript, and Server Manager extensions, click the **install** button.
 Note that the InterSystems ObjectScript extension supplies an ObjectScript button which appears in the Activity Bar when a workspace or folder is open:

 ![ObjectScript button.](../assets/images/objectscript.png "objectscript button")